 Research shows that polyphenols have antitumor effects in the prostate gland among male patients.
 It helps to downregulate the level of PSA.
 It also selectively activates certain receptors in the prostate.
 Furthermore, polyphenols seem to suppress androgen receptors in the prostate gland.

 Risks And Side Effects

 Consuming more foods that contain polyphenols is considered generally safe for most.
-There is no proof of serious complications associated with a higher intake of polyphenol foods.
+There is no proof of serious complications with a higher intake of polyphenol foods.

 There are different ways to consume polyphenols.
 Risks may become an issue when using a supplement that contains these plant-based micronutrients.
 Many supplements will contain a concentrated form of polyphenols.
 This can cause a high intake of these compounds.
 In turn, some patients may experience side-effects.